 Liberationist helps organizations create positive change.

-We are a new kind of consulting firm designed for a world where constant change, complexity, and uncertainty are the new normal.
+We are a change partner designed for a world where uncertainty, complexity, and ambiguity, are the new normal.

 Change is not easy, but it doesn’t have to be a painful experience.
 Our Positive Change approach liberates the best version of people, not their worst.
-Liberationist partners with executive leaders and their teams to upgrade their mindsets, behaviors, and ways of working.
+Liberationist partners with executive leaders and their teams to upgrade the emotional culture, mindsets, and ways of working.